CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 is, like, Bitcoin and XCP, divisible up to 8 decimal places.
-A callable asset is an asset which the issuer can call back (i.e. repurchase) from its owners at a date (`call-date`) and for a price (`call-price`) specified at the initial issuance. *0.5 XCP are destroyed every time a new asset is issued; there must be at least 0.5 XCP at [address] in order to issue an asset.*
+A callable asset is an asset which the issuer can call back (i.e. repurchase) from its owners at a date (`call-date`) and for a price (`call-price`) specified at the initial issuance.

 Making trades on the decentralized exchange
 ===========================================